jamierajewski/illume-v2/README.md

 ```
 label_values(node_uname_info{job="$job"}, nodename)
 ```
-and hit Update.
+and hit "Update".
+You should see a preview at the bottom showing the proper names now.
+17. On the left sidebar, click "Save Dashboard" and in the popup, check "Save current variable values as dashboard default".
 The Node exporter should now show proper identifiable names.

 ## How to access LDAP interface
 Illume v2 uses **phpLDAPadmin** as an interface over **openLDAP**.
 To access the web interface for easy account management: